africoins/africoin/README.md

 #License

-Litecoin Core is released under the terms of the MIT license.
+Africoin Core is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.

 #Development process